 - Servin E, Escobedo-Cousin E. Micro Macro Photo Litho Prints.
 Newcastle and Mexico City: Newcastle University UK and T.A.C.O.
 Mexico City, 2017.

 - Servin E. Brewing Prints.
 2015.
-Newcastle Upon Tyne: Ex Libris Gallery Newcastle University, 2.
+Newcastle upon Tyne, UK: Ex Libris Gallery, Newcastle University, 2.

 - Servin E. Essays and Defective Materials.
 2015.
 Veracruz, Mexico: Galeria AP, 2.

 - Servin E. Foreign Encounter.
 2015.
 Munich, Germany: FOE Galerie, 1.